Mid-year clearance through 7/29

 Todd Shelton logo

 The works below come from across disciplines.
-Each has earned the right to endure.
 They are references.

 Adolf Loos.
 Ornament and Crime, 1910.
-An essay arguing that ornament made objects obsolete within three years and the modern ornamentalist was already obsolete.
+An essay arguing that ornament dooms an object to obsolescence, the ornament dates, and the object dies with it.
 The case for restraint as longevity.

 Shaker design.
 A religious community's furniture, architecture, and daily life.
 Objects are austere, built for work rather than comfort, organized by the principle that every object has a designated place.
 Beauty arose from utility.